PyroMikeGit/SuperKaizoIronMON/README.md

 **ROM Setup:** Apply the [Smart AI patch](#smart-ai-rom-patches) first, then do the normal 60% level scaling as with regular Kaizo.
 Read how to do this [here](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621#ruby--sapphire--emerald).

+0. All other [Emerald specific Kaizo rules](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621#ruby--sapphire--emerald) apply, unless changed below
 1. The hidden items prior to entering Gym 1 are allowed to be picked up
 2. Seashore House and Trick House are banned
-3. Winona's Gym must be completed before leaving Fortree City
+3. Winona's Gym must be completed IMMEDIATELY after receiving the Devon Scope from Steven
-   - Do this as soon as you can when you visit; avoid extra trainers while getting Devon Scope
 4. **Mid-game Pivot Rules**:
    - [Lilycove Safari Zone](https://bulbapedia.bulbagarden.net/wiki/Hoenn_Safari_Zone) is the dedicated pivot area of the game
    - Same rules apply here as in Fire Red / Leaf Green